 Please do not leave this page until complete.
 This can take a few moments.

-As former and future President Donald Trump cruised to an unexpectedly easy election victory that will return him to the White House, Maine voters on Tuesday generated few surprises.
+As former President Donald Trump cruised to an unexpectedly easy election victory that will return him to the White House, Maine voters on Tuesday generated few surprises.

 Voters appeared to have reelected three members of the state's congressional delegation, based on preliminary returns, with incumbent U.S. Reps.
 Jared Golden, D-Maine 2nd District, and Chellie Pingree, D-Maine 1st District, and U.S. Sen. Angus King, I-Maine, all getting the nod from voters.
 (U.S. Sen. Susan Collins, R-Maine, would not face reelection until November 2026.)